 Whether you are professional speaker or you work in a corporate office, creating a presentation slide decks is common place.
 When used well, slide decks give you the opportunity to convey your message in a compact and visual way.
 It connects you with your audience and engages along the story you are telling.

 Unfortunately, most slide deck fall woefully short of this ideal.
 A badly designed slide can negatively impact your message and your ultimate goal, be it a sale or call to action.
 Poorly selected images are major contributor to flawed design.
 Using images well can help you overcome badly designed slide decks.

-Images Support Your Main Point / Message
+Using Images to Support Your Main Point / Message

 Use images that support and strengthen your message